FullScreenShenanigans/Documentation/Storage.md

 StateHolder.addChange("car", "color", "red");
 ```

-If the name of the collection is known, whether or not it's the current collection, a change can be added with `addCollectionChange`.
+A change to a specific collection can be added with `addCollectionChange`.

 ```typescript
 StateHolder.addCollectionChange("other_collection", "car", "color", "red");